xiaoyuwang1120/instacart-analytics/getstarted.md

 ### 3. Customize settings

 Edit the `_config.yml` file to change all the settings to reflect your site.
 The settings in the file are fairly self-explanatory and I added comments inside the file to help you further.
 Every time you make a change to any file, your website will get rebuilt and should be updated at `yourusername.github.io` within a minute.

-You can now visit your shiny new website, which will be seeded with several sample blog posts and a couple other pages.

----

-See how easy that is?
-I wasn't lying - it really can be done in two minutes.

 <div class="get-started-wrap">
   <a class="btn btn-success btn-lg get-started-btn" href="https://github.com/daattali/beautiful-jekyll#readme">Get Started!</a>